elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/design_and_usability.md

 Instead of displaying the Phoenix logo in our header, let's display a simple link that we can use to navigate back to our home page.

-Here are the lines that are currently being used to apply a `.phx-logo` class and render the default Phoenix logo:
+Here are the lines in the `app.html.eex` file that are currently used to apply a `.phx-logo` class (from the `assets/css/phoenix.css` file) and render the default Phoenix logo:

 ```html
 <a href="http://phoenixframework.org/" class="phx-logo">